JordanMartinez/purescript-jordans-reference/01-Build-Tools/Readme.md

 | Purify | -- | Deprecated in light of psc-package | -- |

 For this repo, we will be using `pulp` for our build tool and `psc-package` for our dependency manager.

-From here, one should read through the rest of this folder's Markdown files in numerical order.